watsonbox/exportify/README.md

 #### Components/

-Contains essential components throughout the application
+Contains essential components used throughout the entire application

 - `Login.jsx` - Handles the login logic + UI of the application
 - `Logout.tsx` - Handles the logout logic + UI of the application
 - `Paginator.jsx` - Component responsible for the paging system for playlist display on main screen
-- `PlaylistExporter.jsx` - Takes care of the exportation of the "Export All" option
+- `PlaylistExporter.jsx` - Takes care of the details of the "Export All" option
-- `PlaylistRow.tsx` - Primary componenty to show each individual playlist + its respective data (row within main list)
+- `PlaylistRow.tsx` - Primary component to show each individual playlist + its respective data (each row within the main list)
-- `PlaylistSearch.tsx` - Handles the search of playlist  through user's input
+- `PlaylistSearch.tsx` - Handles the search of playlists through user's input
-- `PlaylistTable.tsx` - Main component for user's playlist display.
+- `PlaylistTable.tsx` - Main component for user's playlists display.
 Calls upon sub-components for total functionality

 #### Components/data/